skhatiri/Aerialist/README.md

 **Note:** The .env for the docker image comes from [template.env](template.env).
 You can customize them using [environment variables](https://docs.docker.com/engine/reference/commandline/run/#env) for the Docker container.

+**Experimental:** You can access the simulation window (Gazebo) running inside the docker container using an [X server](https://gursimarsm.medium.com/run-gui-applications-in-a-docker-container-ca625bad4638):

+- On an Ubuntu machine:

+  `xhost +`

+  `docker run -it -e DISPLAY -v "/tmp/.X11-unix:/tmp/.X11-unix:rw" skhatiri/aerialist bash`

 #### Using Host's CLI

 Alternatively, you can use the CLI on your local machine and instruct Aerialist to execute test cases inside a docker container.